 Make sure you let it cool fairly well before cutting or you can make the middle a bit gooey, as I did - it still tastes fine but the clumps don't look quite as good.

-Panettone is something I have fond memories, and making it myself brings them all flooding back.
+Panettone is something I have fond memories of, and making it myself brings them all flooding back.
 But it's something I think so many people would love, and it's perfect to share.
 So get baking, and sharing this delicious sweet bread.

 Try these other international Christmas treats: